Mulling/mulling.github.io/content/guides/fat-threads.md

 The first step is allocate a stack for your fat thread, this is done with {{<highlight c "linenos=inline,hl_inline=true">}}mmap(NULL, 1024 << 10, PROT_READ | PROT_WRITE, MAP_PRIVATE | MAP_ANONYMOUS | MAP_STACK, -1, 0){{</highlight>}}.
 The important bits are **PROT_READ**, **PROT_WRITE**, **MAP_PRIVATE**, and **MAP_ANONYMOUS**.
 Contrary of common sense, **MAP_STACK** does nothing.
 Now, calling {{<highlight c "linenos=inline,hl_inline=true">}}clone(fn, (t = s + (1024 << 10)), SIGCHLD, NULL){{</highlight>}}.
 The important bits for clone are **SIGCHLD**, so the parent can know when the fat thread terminates.
 This seems to solve our problems, but, in the end, we are essentially forking we still need to exec.
 There is no way for the current Linux linker/loader to pull only the needed symbols when cloning.
 The whole image is copied over.
 For a hack, the binary could be made into a executable DSO, loaded lazily with **dlmopen(3)** + **RTLD_LAZY**, then DSO binding performed inside the empty namespace.

 Ideally we need fork + exec isolation capabilities that only binds the needed dependencies of the entry point.
 This means, for the example above, we only need {{<highlight c "linenos=inline,hl_inline=true">}}fn(){{</highlight>}} and the whole cocofoni of things it bring from glibc.
 The initial ideal here was to hack something together to allow the Kernel to do that, but I haven't gotten to that YET.
 Stay tunned.

+[^1]: Useful when loading older games, you can read more about it [here](https://people.collabora.com/~vivek/dynamic-linking/segregated-dynamic-linking.pdf).

+[^2]: There's also the problem of unloading the shared library.
+Non-static objects lifetimes, i.e., a thread created by the DSO, also makes impossible for one to call **dlclose(3)** on  an unknown shared library, that road leeds to undefined behaviour.
+This is a problem that cannot be solved easily, a few standards (like PKCS #11) assign a finalize function to be called before unloading DSO.